jakzo/jstm/README.md

 # @jstm/core

-JavaScript Technology Manager -- project tooling in a box.
-Preconfigured tools like Webpack, TypeScript, Jest, Github Actions and more set up and upgraded with a single command.\_
+_JavaScript Technology Manager -- project tooling in a box.
+Preconfigured tools like Webpack, TypeScript, Jest, Github Actions and more set up and upgraded with a single command._

+> **Warning:** this project is still in beta.
+Until it reaches v1.0.0 there will likely be breaking changes which require manual fixes.

 ## Usage